 We believe the e-toll debacle is a classic case of someone who has held power for too long and has become vulnerable to losing touch with reality and failed to listen to its customer’s expectations.
 Questions must also be asked as to why the Minister, the Sanral Board and the Parliamentary Portfolio Committee to whom Sanral is ultimately accountable, have not taken a serious position in listening to the critics of Sanral’s e-toll plans.
 As with any organisation, pressure will mount on all stakeholders, both internal and external, when the organisational leadership fails to be inclusive or lacks the necessary transparency required through open debate on such important matters.”

 In OUTA’s submission to the review panel (available on OUTA’s website), there were ‘three burning issues’ that were of a moral ethical nature, rather than strategic effectiveness or operational efficiency, these being; Information Ethics, Odius Debt and the Crisis of Legitimacy.
-These issues need to be addressed by Government and we believe the Parliamentary Portfolio Committee on Transport has been remiss in it’s duties to invite OUTA to present these concerns to its members.
+These issues need to be addressed by Government and we believe the Parliamentary Portfolio Committee on Transport has been remiss in it’s duties to invite OUTA to present these concerns to its supporters.
 For Parliament to come to grips with the gravity of the matters in a manner befitting a constitutional democracy they need to invite stakeholders to educate the Legislature.